Costa Rica Slow

 Day trip to a local cacao farm with chocolate making. ($65 USD)

 Paddleboard and surfboard rentals available.
-Surf lessons are also available.

 On-site massage therapy services.